DylanBerger/ExoplanetClassifier/README.md

 # Running the site

-Unfortunately, you can't run the site by just opening the html file, but here's how you can.
+Unfortunately, you can't run the site by just opening the html file, but here's how you can:

-The first step is to go to the command prompt and navigate to the directory that holds all the files.
+- The first step is to go to the command prompt and navigate to the directory that holds all the files.
 You can achieve this with: cd your/path/right/here

-Once your in the directory, all you have to do is type 'python app.py" and then copy the server address.
+- Once your in the directory, all you have to do is type 'python app.py" and then copy the server address.

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/1001d168-2d63-4ec2-81cf-627ba940f40e)

 # Next Steps

-The next steps would be to make the website look nicer, add more units, and make it so it automatically calculates density.
+The next steps would be to make the website look nicer, add more unit options, and make it so it automatically calculates density.
 But that is for another time.
 Hope you enjoyed this project!